Coursera Plus gives you unlimited access to over 10,000 courses, while with regular Coursera, you pay for each course individually.

 For instance, taking three specializations, which might individually cost $49 monthly for 4-6 months, could cost more than the annual Coursera Plus subscription.

-Here is how much you have to spend on Coursera and Coursera Plus, respectfully:
+Here is how much you have to spend on Coursera and Coursera Plus, respectively:

 Coursera Free Trial